SUNET/simone-example/README.md

 # SimOne-example

 Simple example of how to build a simulator based on [SimOne](https://github.com/SUNET/simone).
-The example generates its API from [xsd](src/main/resources/order.xsd), creates a Quarkus server that depends on the SimOne core jar.
+The example creates a Quarkus server that depends on the SimOne core jar.

 [OrderResource.java](src/main/java/se/uhr/simone/restbucks/boundary/OrderResource.java): Implements A JAX-RS REST API to simulate.
 In the example it is possible to create and view a Coffee order.